0x11DFE/Auto-Forwarder-Plugin/README.md

 ## ✨ Features

+* **Seamless Auto-Updater:**
+    * Get notified directly in the app when a new version is available on GitHub Releases.
+    * View the official changelog in a pop-up dialog before updating.
+    * Update with a single click—no manual downloads or installs required.
+    * Includes both automatic background checks and a manual check button.

 * **Two Powerful Forwarding Modes:**
     * **Copy Mode:** Sends a brand new message, making it look like you sent it yourself.
 This mode enables: